megaannum/vimside/README.md

 features such as a popmenu of commands and the type and package inspectors (not yet implemented).

+Also, when one downloads Vimproc, you MUST go into the vimproc directory and build the C-language file 'proc.c' using one of the supplied make files.

 Now start Vim.
 You will be asked by vim-addon-manager if you would like to download and install the plugins.